T-ara: Members

-Jiae and Jiwon left the group in 2009, prior to debut due to creative differences.
-Boram, Qri, and Soyeon were added to the group shortly before debut single, "Lie".
+Jiae and Jiwon left the group pre-debut in 2009, citing creative differences.
+Boram, Qri, and Soyeon were added to the group shortly before the release of their debut single, "Lies".
 Hwayoung joined the group on July 26, 2010, thus making T-ara a seven-member group.
-Core Contents Media announced on May 30, 2012, that a new member named Dani would join the group following the completion of her training, and one month later, Areum joined T-ara.
+In 2012, Areum joined T-ara.
+2012 also saw the announcement of Dani, who was supposed to become the ninth member of T-ara.
+However, Dani's debut with the group was cancelled due to T-ara's later bullying controversy, only reportedly joining T-ara N4 after Areum's departure in 2013, despite the sub-unit becoming inactive after their debut single.
+In October 2014, MBK Entertainment decided that Dani would not be part of T-ara N4 and would continue as a trainee instead.

-Following the bullying controversy, CCM announced that Hwayoung's contract was to be terminated.
-On July 10, 2013, T-ara returned to its original debut lineup after Areum left to start a solo career.
+Following the bullying controversy in July 2012, CCM announced that Hwayoung's contract was to be terminated.
+On July 10, 2013, T-ara returned to its original debut lineup after Areum left to pursue a solo career.
 T-ara then continued as a six-member group until Core Contents Media (now under MBK) announced that Soyeon and Boram were leaving the group.